cryogen-project/cryogen-docs/resources/templates/md/docs/klipse.md

 ## Configuration

-The configuration is a map that may include the following keys.
+The configuration is a map that may include the keys described below.
+The map must must contain at least selectors for the language(s) you want to klipsify, see examples below.

 <table class="table table-bordered">
 <thead>